Bonattii/Yuru-Camp-Responsive-Exercise/README.md

+###Credits for the images:

-PIXEL PERFECT
+-PIXEL PERFECT
-riajulislam
+-riajulislam
-C-mo Box
+-C-mo Box